nulib-ds/NU-ARTHIST329/content/create_storymap.md

   <strong>Step 3</strong>
 </div>

-Now we'll start to create the interactive web map portion of your final project.
+Now we'll create the interactive web map portion of your final project.
 This is where you will add your images, text, and select your locations of interest.

 <div style="border: 1px solid #620c08; background-color: #ffeded; padding: 10px; border-radius: 5px; color: #620c08;">
   <small><strong>Remember</strong> to save a copy of your text in a Word document and your images in a folder! </small>
 </div>

-Since political borders have most certainly changed since medieval times, let's change our [**basemap**](https://pro.arcgis.com/en/pro-app/latest/help/mapping/map-authoring/author-a-basemap.htm) to something that more accurately reflects this.
+Since political borders change, let's modify our [**basemap**](https://pro.arcgis.com/en/pro-app/latest/help/mapping/map-authoring/author-a-basemap.htm) to something that more accurately reflects this.
 Select the pencil icon, then select the basemap and change it to "Imagery" (3rd row, far left).

 <img src="https://raw.githubusercontent.com/nulib-ds/NU-ARTHIST329/refs/heads/main/content/img/pencil.jpg" width="150" height="50">
 <br>